How to Configure axe-core for React and Vue Applications

 FAQ

 What is the correct runOnly configuration for Vue 3 component libraries?
 Set runOnly to { type: 'tag', values: ['wcag2a', 'wcag2aa'] }.
-Exclude experimental or best-practice tags to avoid false positives from Vue dynamic ARIA generation.
+Exclude best-practice tags if Vue’s dynamic ARIA generation causes noise; re-enable once the root cause is addressed rather than leaving rules permanently disabled.

 How to handle false positives on dynamically injected ARIA attributes?
-Use axe.configure() to override specific rule selectors.
-Add data-a11y-ignore attributes to framework-managed nodes that intentionally deviate from static WCAG expectations.
+Use axe.configure() with a selector scoped to the specific component.
+Add data-a11y-ignore attributes to framework-managed nodes only as a last resort, always with a documented justification tied to a tracking ticket.

-Can axe-core scan Shadow DOM components in React/Vue without custom selectors?
-Yes, but you must explicitly set the element parameter to the shadow host.
-Ensure the framework CSS encapsulation does not strip computed styles required for contrast and layout checks.
+Can axe-core scan Shadow DOM components in React/Vue?
+Yes, but you must scope the scan to the shadow host element.
+Pass the shadow host’s DOM node (not a CSS selector string) as the first argument to axe.run().
+Ensure the framework’s CSS encapsulation does not strip computed styles required for contrast and layout checks.